Vobels/ebook-hub/README.md

 # ebook-hub
-An ebook website designed for ebook hub
+An ebook website template designed for ebook hub